-In order to develop a plan that reflects the region's intentions throughout its development, it is important to develop a clear and concise series of vision and goals.
-The vision and goals express the needs and values of the Goldsboro region established in the previous MTP and refined during the first round of public engagement.
-These goals are further vetted against the planning factors and performance measurement areas defined through the FAST Act.
-The series of goals create a Goldsboro region-specific lens and framework for the entirety of the 2045 MTP planning process.
+In order to develop a plan that reflects the region's intentions throughout its development, it is important to develop a clear and concise vision and set of goals.
+The vision and goals express the needs and values of the Goldsboro region established in the previous MTP and refined during the first round of public engagement activities.
+These goals are further vetted against the planning factors and performance measurement areas as defined by the FAST Act.
+The series of goals create a Goldsboro region-specific lens and framework for the entirety of the Goldsboro 2045 MTP planning process.

-The vision and goals are the results of the collaboration between the MTP Steering Committee, the MPO Transportation Technical Committee, the MPO Transportation Advisory Committee, and the public.
-The vision and goals help establish project priorities within the 2045 MTP.
+The vision and goals are the results of collaborations between the MTP Steering Committee, the MPO Transportation Technical Committee, the MPO Transportation Advisory Committee, and the public.
+The vision and goals help establish project priorities for the Goldsboro 2045 MTP.